 Lesson Plan - Get It!

-If you can answer "Yes" to any of those questions, then you yourself are a geographer!
+If you can answer "Yes" to any of those questions, then you already are a geographer!

-Read this Houghton Mifflin Company article to learn about the tools geographers use to do their jobs: Summary: The Geographer's Tools.
+Read What Tools Are Used in Geography? to learn about the tools geographers use to do their jobs.
 Add important facts from this reading to your notes.

-Geography is typically studied at three different levels: local, regional, and global.
+Geography is typically studied at three levels: local, regional, and global.

 - At the local level, geographers might study town, community, government, and transportation.

 - Global geography is the study of the whole globe.
-Geographers at this level study the world and try to find relationships among people who inhabit different areas throughout the world.
+Geographers at this level study the world and try to find relationships among people who inhabit different areas worldwide.

 While geography is studied at three different levels, it is also divided into two main branches: physical geography and human geography.

-Read this short article from Brightside for a further explanation: Human geography and physical geography.
-Continue to fill our your graphic organizer while reading!
+Read Human geography and physical geography for a further explanation.
+Continue to fill out your graphic organizer while reading!